Signed in as:

 Before you can make a reservation, you must become a member of the club and pay a small club fee of $5.
 Click the link below to read, sign and submit the membership form, which outlines the rules of participation and officially enrolls you in the club.

-Your evening begins with a complimentary cocktail or glass of wine by the creek and a stroll through the garden, followed by a multi-course pre-fixe tasting menu.
-We seat no more than 16 guests per supper at family-style tables, so come prepared to make friends.
+Kick evening begins with a cocktail or glass of wine by the creek and a stroll through the culinary garden, followed by a multi-course pre-fixe tasting menu.
+We seat no more than 12 guests per supper alfresco at family-style tables, so come prepared to make ends.
+BYOB or add on wine pairings for $25.

 The Whiskey Rebellion of 1794 was the result of George Washington's tax on liquor, which was so unpopular it was repealed in 1803.
 By the mid and late 1900s, "revenuers" were quasi-law enforcement officers empowered by the federal government to shut down stills, raid encampments, collect taxes on legally sold liquor and confiscate that which was illegally sold.
 Like the rebellion in the 1800s, moonshiners did not take kindly to these taxes and restrictions and often retaliated violently.
 When Prohibition passed, brewers were no longer just evading taxes, they were breaking laws written into the Constitution, which came with serious consequences that many mountaineers felt were unreasonably punitive.
 Predictably, mountaineers' resentment of the "G man" hardened and they became even more clever about where, and how, and when to make and move their illicit product.